 The key differences in the new model are as follows:

 - New Fabric — The new fabric is named Fortius DW 2.0 and consists of 88% nylon and 12% elastane.
 This material is an evolution from the previous Fortuis 1.0, which was 84% nylon and 16% elastane.
 Arc'teryx claims the new fabric stretches well and has next-to-skin comfort.

 - New Belt Buckle — The webbing now has a metal belt buckle, which should be an improvement in terms of durability.

 - Longer — The "Regular" sizing has increased 1.5 inches in length, now 32".

 - Heavier — This new model weighs 12.9 oz (Regular size, M), which is 1.6 oz more than its predecessor, according to Arc'teryx.

-- Hem Eyelet — The static cord adjusters at the cuffs are now accompanied by eyelets, presumably to assist in cinching the cuffs around the ankles and/or calves.
+- Hem Eyelet — The static cord adjusters at the cuffs now have eyelets, presumably to assist in cinching the cuffs around the ankles or calves.

 - Colors — The latest Gamma LT is offered in Janus (gray), Cosmic (blue), Mortar (tan), and Black.

 At first appearance, these Gamma LT pants look and feel like a technical specific outerwear garment; it turns out they are not.
 They are intended for regular, everyday use, and have been designed to such high standards, equating to the making of a quality pair of hiking pants.
 They have been constructed from softshell fabric, meaning that they are breathable but not waterproof, though they do retain the feel of a shell fabric.
 The feature set is streamlined and minimal to keep the pants lightweight: they have two front zip hand pockets and a sewn zip side pocket, and nothing else.